wandb/docs/docs/guides/artifacts/delete-artifacts.md

     artifact.delete(delete_aliases=True)
 ```

-### Delete multiple artifact version with a specific alias
+### Delete multiple artifact versions with a specific alias

 The proceeding code demonstrates how to delete multiple artifact versions that have a specific alias.
 Provide the entity, project name, and run ID that created the artifacts.
 Replace the deletion logic with your own: